dogado-group/json-api-server/UPGRADE-2.0.md

 In `v2.0.0` the support for JSON API model definitions via Doctrine annotations has been removed and moved to native php 8 attributes.
 The annotation classes have been moved from the namespace `Dogado\JsonApi\Annotations` to `Dogado\JsonApi\Attribute`.
 The attributes are basically the same.
-The only change is that the `value` attribute in the `Type` and `Attribute` classes has been renamed to `name`.
+The only change is that the `value` property in the `Type` and `Attribute` classes has been renamed to `name`.

 Your models have to be changed like this: